chocolatey/docs/input/en-us/central-management/usage/service/configuration.md

 ### DeploymentStepResultMessagesFolderPath

-The path to the folder where incoming deployment step result messages will be stored.
+The path to the folder where incoming Deployment Step result messages will be stored.

 Default Value: `C:\ProgramData\chocolatey\services\deployment_step_result_messages`

 ### DeploymentStepResultMessagesProcessingFolderPath

-The path to the folder where deployment step result messages will be processed.
+The path to the folder where Deployment Step result messages will be processed.

 Default Value: `C:\ProgramData\chocolatey\services\deployment_step_result_messages_processing`

 ### DeploymentStepResultMessagesFailedFolderPath

-The path to the folder where deployment step result messages that failed to process will be stored. _(Available since v0.8.0)_
+The path to the folder where Deployment Step result messages that failed to process will be stored. _(Available since v0.8.0)_

 Default Value: `C:\ProgramData\chocolatey\services\deployment_step_result_messages_failed`